SupaMafia/awesome-window-manager-config/README.md

 A minimalistic window manager config. with only essential functions.
 It is only tested on lubuntu 20.04 LTS.
 Notice: use with caution.
+Thus, this guide assumes that you have many of the applications already for example xorg or a log in manager.

 The config file loaction is at: ~/.config/awesome/rc.lua. create one if the file does not exist.